epam/SciGlass/README.md

  ## Usage

 All operations are performed on a 32-bit operating system under Windows OS.
+1. Download the lates version of DB from releases folder: https://github.com/epam/SciGlass/releases
-1. Download SELECT.mdb to folder “C:\BASES”.
+2. Put SELECT.mdb and property.mdb to folder “C:\BASES”.
-2. Download and Run Microsoft Access 2.0.
+2. Setup and Run Microsoft Access 2.0.
 3. Using menu File -> Open Database
 4. Open file select.mdb from folder “C:\BASES
 5. Go to the “ARHIV” tab